cicada-lang/cicada-solo/docs/the-semantic-of-judgment.md

   - computation that are not simply data constructor application.
   - examples: `Exp.evaluate`, `Closure.apply`
-  and, they must be placed in `@where` block, with extra definitional equvalent relation.
+  and, they must be placed in `@where` block, with extra definitional equivalent relation.
-  - equvalent relation in the language -- `=`,
+  - equivalent relation in the language -- `=`,
     must always be pure pattern matching.
     - how about syntax for record? should we use json syntax, instead of `=`?